zayeemvt/SSBU-Team-Selector/README.md

 ## Setup
 ### For users
+Download the file as a .ZIP by clicking on the green "Code" button on GitHub and selecting "Download as ZIP".
+Once the download is complete, unzip the archive and place the folder in your desire location.
 The executable will be located in the `dist` folder.
 Run the `SSBU Team Selector.exe` file to launch the GUI.
 This will create an `Output` folder in the same directory as the executable.

 ### For developers
+Clone the repository or create a fork.
 All source code is in the `src` directory.
 The `smash_css_main.py` file is the entry point into the application.
 All other files are supplementary to help modularize the code.

 Modules used:
 * PIL